tituschewxj/tp/docs/DeveloperGuide.md

 1. User requests to find all students by one or more keywords in the student's name.

+2. TAPro displays a list of students whose names contain the keyword(s).

     Use case ends.

+<span class="semi-bold">Extensions</span>

+* 2a.
+No student exists with the given keyword(s).

+    * 2a1.
+TAPro shows no students.

+    * Use case ends.

 </box>